TurunenP/what-happens-when/README.rst

 Post-rendering and user-induced execution
 -----------------------------------------

-After rendering has been completed, the browser executes JavaScript code as a result of some timing mechanism (such as a Google Doodle animation) or user interaction (typing a query into the search box and receiving suggestions).
-Plugins such as Flash or Java may execute as well, although not at this time on the Google homepage.
-Scripts can cause additional network requests to be performed, as well as modify the page or its layout, causing another round of page rendering and painting.
+Once the rendering process is finished, the browser proceeds to run JavaScript code triggered by various events, such as timing mechanisms (like a Google Doodle animation) or user actions (such as typing a search query and receiving suggestions).
+Additionally, plugins like Flash or Java might execute, though currently not on the Google homepage.
+These scripts can initiate further network requests and alter the page content or layout, prompting another cycle of rendering and painting.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html